tschak909/os7lib/tools/README.md

 ## note_type_0

-Generate the data values for a type 0 note, which has a fixed frequency and duration.
+Generate the data values for a type 0 note, which has a fixed frequency and duration, as a set of C format hex bytes.

 ```sh
 ./note_type_0 <channel-0-to-3> <freq-in-hz> <atn> <duration-in-frames>